dgreene1/environment-enforcer/README.md

 ### Other Examples

 For other examples, please check out the `__fixtures__/successCases` folder in this repo for our integration tests that show working examples.

+Additionally, there is a working example in a Create React App that you can try at: https://github.com/dgreene1/environment-enforcer-test-repo

 ## Configuration